S2KxGojoSatoru/3DSphere/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-A Simple 3D Sphere which you can move by holding it.
+A Simple 3D Sphere which you can move by holding and moving with cursor.
+The Color of sphere also changes according to the Cursor coordinates.
 Used Three Js Library.
 Hope you Likee It <3
 #Keep Coding!